donmoreno09/App/wiki/UI-Rework-Analysis.md

 - Should we support multiple modals?
 (Stack-based.)
 - We also need manager to tell which modal/popup is on the top of the stack of all other popups.
   - Should they have their own managers (modal and popup)?
+- Dialogs can serve the purpose of confirmation.

-#### 1.8 Siderail items configuration file maybe?
+#### 1.8 Siderail items configuration file

+Perhaps we can introduce a configuration file (json or yaml) which defines the items in the siderail.
+This allows us to have a dynamic and easy to update siderail system.

 #### 1.9 Guidelines for folder structuring and naming

 #### 1.10 Assets management.

 - There's QRC but how should we use it well?
-I remember there being multiple .qrc files.
+I remember seeing in another Qt codebase (example) there being multiple .qrc files.

 #### 1.11 Event/Communication system.

 - There are signals and slots of Qt.
 But how should we decouple and make modular our communication between modules?
-- I don't believe in a centralized global event manager, rather, the modules themselves have signals and slots that other modules can connect/disconnect to.
-This avoids recreating an event in two places (event manager and the module) and also manually handling event-handler maps.
+- We should try to avoid a custom centralized global event manager.
+The modules themselves should have signals and slots that other modules can connect/disconnect to.
+This avoids recreating an event in two places (a global custom event manager and the module) and also manually handling event-handler maps since Qt's signals and slots already handle it for us.

-#### 1.12 Singleton Manager-based approach?
+#### 1.12 Singleton Manager-based approach

-- Currently, we eventually did something like singleton manager-based approach which solves coupling very well but I think a proper analysis on this should be made.
+Currently, we eventually did something like singleton manager-based approach which solves coupling very well but I think a proper analysis on this should be made.

+We could analyze like guidelines of creating a Singleton manager and what needs to be a manager, etc.

 #### 1.13 Data filtering.

 - Useful for searching.
 This is a task since Qt has a word on this ([QSortFilterProxyModel Class](https://doc.qt.io/qt-6/qsortfilterproxymodel.html)) that must be analyzed and learned to use.
+- Wouldn't filtering make sense more in the BE than in FE?
+In the sense that the BE has direct access to DB and can make complex queries than fetching all items to FE and filtering them locally.

 #### 1.14 Data fetching management.